profanity-im/profanity/docker/images/README.md

 ## Run the image

-Please refer to the folder "../run-scripts" for example scripts and README.md.
+Please refer to the folder "../run-scripts" for example run script and README.md.